kstenerud/streamux/streamux-specification.md

 #### Padding

-The padding field is of type [varpad](https://github.com/kstenerud/varpad), and pads the `variable data` field to bring its length to a multiple of the padding amount.
+The padding field is of type [varpad](https://github.com/kstenerud/varpad), and pads the `variable length data` field to bring its length to a multiple of the padding amount.

 The padding amount is negotiated via the [`_padding` field](#_padding-field).